Chang Hye-jin

-Chang Hye-jin (장혜진; /ko/ or /ko/ /ko/; born 13 May 1987) is a South Korean former recurve archer.
+Chang Hye-jin (/ko/; born 13 May 1987) is a South Korean former recurve archer.
 A two-time Olympic gold medalist, Chang was the Olympic champion in both the women's individual and women's team events at 2016 Summer Olympics in Rio de Janeiro.
 She is also a former number one-ranked recurve archer, having headed the World Archery Rankings between 2017 and 2019.

 After being introduced to archery at the age of eleven, Chang made her international debut in 2008.
 She first qualified for the senior South Korean national team in 2010 and over the next nine years regularly represented her country at international competitions, winning team gold medals at the World Archery Championships, the World Cup finals, the Asian Games, and the Summer Universiade.
 She was additionally the women's individual runner-up at the 2017 World Championships.
 Chang retired from competitive archery in 2022.

 Early life

 Chang Hye-jin was born on 13 May 1987 in the city of Daegu.
 She was first introduced to archery at the age of eleven and participated in her first national tournament two years later.
 She won her first tournament during her second year of high school in Daegu, and after studying at Daegu's Keimyung University, joined the Seoul-based LH team to shoot professionally.
 As of August 2018 she remains a member of the LH team.